Day 1 London - In flight

 This morning we take a relaxing boat trip to Sagar to see the ‘sunken’ stupas and visit a local monastery.
 We continue to the village of Thaya Gone, home to Pa-O, Shan and Inthar people and known for its rice wine production.

 An early start this morning to visit Inle Lake’s morning market, which rotates its position around the lake’s villages.
 Lunch today is taken at the home of an Inthar family in a stilted house on the lake, in traditional style of sitting on the floor.

 We transfer back to Heho for our flight to Yangon, where we stay for two nights in the excellent Chatrium Hotel Royal Lake (4T).
 On arrival, we take a short drive to Insein to visit the morning market, before boarding the lively circular train for a colourful ride through the neighbourhood.
 We have a short walking tour of downtown, visiting Mahabandoola Park and Sule Pagoda.
 After lunch we explore Bogyoke Market.

 Today we gain a view of the past, present and future of Myanmar.
 We visit Bogyoke Aung San’s Old House - the father of Myanmar’s independence movement, liberating the country from colonial rule, before lunch at the House of Memories.
 We continue to Aung San Suu Kyi’s house, and the National League of Democracy headquarters.
 An early evening visit to the magnificent Shwedagon Pagoda Complex - home to the most revered temple in Burma - at sunset there are breathtaking views of the illuminated Pagoda and surrounding skyline - a truly fitting end to a memorable journey.
 Enjoy a farewell dinner this evening.

-Transfer to the airport for a flight to Bangkok and connecting Thai Airways flight to London Heathrow.
+Transfer to the airport for a scheduled Thai Airways flight to London via Bangkok.
 On arrival you will be met and guided to your Titan vehicle, for the journey home.